Azure-Samples/azure-intelligent-edge-patterns/Research/lva-ase-sample/README.md

 * (Kubernetes API service IP) (Kubernetes API service endpoint)

 #### Get the sample camera stream
 Since we don't have an actual camera to stream from, we will use a simulated video.
 Download the file from this folder (camera-300s.mkv) and place it in your local share on your ASE, from file explorer.
 This will correspond to your "INPUT_VIDEO_FOLDER_ON_DEVICE" variable later on.
-The video should be titled 'camera-300s.mkv' but if you choose to use another video, make sure to update the operations.json file so that the rtspUrl points at the correct file.
+The video should be titled 'camera-300s.mkv' but if you choose to use another video, make sure to update the instanceset.json file that will be downloaded in the next step, so that the rtspUrl points at the correct file.
 Note that Live Video Analytics currently runs best with .mkv files.

 ## STEP 2: SET UP LVA RESOURCES: ##